cn2021-final/final-proj/spec.md

 ## add a friend

-- create a friend directory, and an empty chat history [WORKING]
+- create a friend directory, and an empty chat history [DONE]

-- do the same in the friend's directory [WORKING]
+- do the same in the friend's directory [DONE]

-- write an integer as a response [WORKING]
+- write an integer as a response [DONE]

 ```
 1 - previously not friends